 PHI Allegro X-Alps 20

-Ears are big and stable, they reopen with a little help.
+Ears are big, stable, and reopens with a little help if lightly loaded.

 Conclusion: The Allegro X-Alps with its Harmonica bag can be packed small due to fewer rods inside that glider.
 A cool companion for hike and XC fly.
 I think loading the X-Alps version will be best for a more compact feel, as the original could be flown at mid-range easily.
 Try both versions to see your preference.